 16th Dec 2021 |

 Are you planning to take your IELTS Speaking test soon?
 If so, it is important to understand the test format and the types of questions that you may be asked.
-It is also useful to do a bit of research to review the common topics that are seen in the IELTS test so that you are prepared for test day.
+It is also useful to do a bit of research to review the common topics that are seen in the IELTS speaking topics so that you are prepared for test day.

 The IELTS Speaking test is always delivered in real time face to face with an examiner.
 You may either do this at a test centre or over a video call.
 There are three parts during the test and the whole test combined will take approximately 15 minutes.